supertokens/supertokens-auth-react/examples/with-emailverification-with-otp/README.md

 #### Generating the OTP and sending the email to the user

-In the regular email verification flow the url which is sent to the user for verification contains a token.
+In the regular email verification flow, the url which is sent to the user for verification contains a token.
 This token will be used for verifying the user.

 We will use the `createAndSendCustomEmail` function in our backend config where we will generate an OTP, map it to the token and send the OTP to the user via email using node mailer.

 #### Verifying the OTP

 The `verifyEmailPOST` api handles email verification on the backend.
-We will need to override the default behaviour and check that the OTP sent is mapped to a token.
-If a mapping exists we can retrieve the token and verify the users email otherwise we pass the otp as the token which will result in the email verification failing.
+We will need to override the default behavior and check that the OTP sent is mapped to a token.
+If a mapping exists we can retrieve the token and verify the users email; otherwise we pass the otp as the token which will result in the email verification failing.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).